 Here are some facts:

 If you breastfeed your baby, you are doing the best for your baby, and for the world, for that matter.
-Breastfeeding is very environmentally friendly.
+Breastfeeding is very environmentally friendly compared to formula.
 Formula feeding pollutes the environment.
 The fact that there are pollutants in breastmilk can be likened to the situation of the canary in the coal mine.
 We should be worried about what we are doing to our planet, but this should not lead us to encourage mothers to feed their babies artificially.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.